TianYao12/Video-Streaming-Studio/README.md

-A Video Streaming app similar to Netflix where all users can view videos and authenticated users can also upload videos.<br>
+A Video Streaming app similar to Netflix where all users can view videos and authenticated users can also upload videos.
 Utilized React.js, Express.js, MongoDB, Amazon S3, Cloudfront, TailwindCSS<br><br>

 React.js - Used for frontend<br>
 Express.js - Used to build backend API routes to interact with user data stored in MongoDB as well as video data to and from S3<br>